gtauzin/kedro-dagster/docs/pages/technical.md

 See the API reference for `PipelineTranslator` for more details.

-### Hook Integration
+### Hook

-Kedro-Dagster preserves Kedro hooks in the Dagster context.
+Kedro-Dagster preserves all Kedro hooks in the Dagster context.
 Supported hooks include:

+Catalog and Node hooks are called

 - `after_context_created`
 - `before_pipeline_run`